huggingface/optimum-neuron/README.md

 ### Quick Start

-🤗 Optimum Neuron was designed with one goal in mind: **to make training and evaluation straightforward for any 🤗 Transformers user while leveraging the complete power of AWS Accelerators**.
+🤗 Optimum Neuron was designed with one goal in mind: **to make training and inference straightforward for any 🤗 Transformers user while leveraging the complete power of AWS Accelerators**.

 #### Transformers Interface